Saakaarb/ScienceAssist/README.md

 This will:
 1. Download PDFs from arXiv based on your query, and other queries semantically similar to it
 2. Extract and process the text
-3. Create embedding models and vector databases
+3. Create embedding models, cross-encoder models, and vector databases
-4. Start an interactive Q&A session
+4. Start an interactive Q&A session with advanced reranking

 ### Running the Created Model